oat-sa/bundle-lti1p3/doc/quickstart/configuration.md

             tool_jwks_url: ~
 ```

-In this setup, the bundle allows your application to **act as a platform and as a tool**.
+In this setup, the bundle allows your application to **act as a platform AND as a tool**.

 It contains:
 - 2 key chains (`platformKey` and `toolKey`) that can be used for registration, JWKS for example